Healing Neuroplastic Pelvic Pain

 These combined resources reflect a wide array of ways to work with neuroplastic pain, especially neuroplastic pelvic pain.

 Everyone’s journey through pain is unique.
-I recommend an integrative approach.
+I recommend an integrative approach, which I use in my therapy practice.
 In my work, I’ve found a combination of Pain Reprocessing Therapy (PRT), Emotional Awareness and Expression Therapy (EAET), Internal Family Systems (IFS), and Somatic Experiencing (SE) works well for healing at the root.